-INREES is a joint effort of three universities: University of Helsinki, European University in St. Petersburg and HSE University (campuses in Moscow and St.Petersburg).
-In addition, strategic partners are University of Bremen and Ruhr University Bochum in Germany, as well as University of Glasgow in the United Kingdom.
+INREES is a joint effort of five universities: University of Helsinki, University of Glasgow, University of Bremen, Södertörn University, and University of Tartu.
+We have previously collaborated with the European University in St. Petersburg and HSE University (campuses in Moscow and St.Petersburg).
 The network thus operates both on national and international levels.

 The network is funded by the KONE foundation for 2020-2023 and coordinated by the Aleksanteri Institute at the University of Helsinki.
 The network aims at systematically developing the students’ knowledge and skills that shape the students into specialists in the field of Russian and East European studies.